Is Spying On Text Messages Illegal?

 The control over children’s privacy for their own protection also means intervention.
 Today, when the use of mobile gadgets has become a trivial part of our lives, privacy has another specific shape – online privacy, which must be secured appropriately.

 When it comes to the use of seemingly harmless smartphones and tablets, children may come across even more potential risks than in real world.
 Cyberbullying, online predators, sexting – these major online issues are enough to make the alarm bell ring and take action.
 Especially, considering that cyberbullying remains one of main suicide factors among teenagers.

 The so-called intervention into kids’ online privacy is parental control.
 It includes the use of monitoring software to follow activities on mobile devices and on the Internet.
 It is a widely-used legal practice, which helps parents not only find out about misbehavior or breaking family rules, but also avert many potential dangers in the making.

-Since texting is the most popular form of communication among kids these days, the most effective way to get to know what may hurt your child is monitoring text messages.
+Since texting is the most popular form of communication among kids these days, the most effective way to get to know what may hurt your child is monitoring text messages (email monitoring software can also be useful).
 From this perspective seeing text messages on someone else’s phone (if someone else is your son or daughter) is absolutely legal.

 The keystone of every successful business is protecting its data and keeping it private.
 Many companies practice signing a non-disclosure agreement (NDA) between a business owner and an employee, who puts his or her name to not sharing confidential materials, knowledge, or information with third parties.